mcxwx123/RecGFI/README.md

 python Main.py
 ```

 During this process, some data preprocessing will take place.
 We leave the preprocessed data in the `RecGFI/data` folder.
 You can comment out the function calls `data_preprocess1()` and `data_preprocess2()` in `Main.py` if the preprocessed file already exists.
-The whole script can **consume up to 6GB memory and take up to five hours to finish**.
+The whole script can **consume up to 6GB memory and take about five to twelve hours to finish**.
 It may generate some warning messages about logisitic regression but it is expected.

 After running `Main.py`, you can get five CSV files in the folder `RecGFI/models`.
 They contain all tables for **RQ1** in the paper.